Cohomology of locally-closed semi-algebraic subsets: A finiteness result in the affinoid case

-Then the groups $H_c^q(S,\Lambda ) $ are finite for all $q\in \mathbb{N}$. \end{lemme}
+Then, the groups $H_c^q(S,\Lambda ) $ are finite for all $q\in \mathbb{N}$. \end{lemme}

-\begin{proof} First, note that $S$ is a locally closed semi-algebraic subset of $X$.
-We prove it by induction on $n$.\\ If $n=0$, then $S=X$ and the result is a consequence of the finiteness result \cite[Cor 5.5]{Berko94}. \\ If
+\begin{proof} We prove the lemma by induction on $n$.
+If $n=0$, then $S=X$ and the result is a consequence of the finiteness result \cite[Theorem 1.1.1]{Berko13}.
+Let $n\geq 0$ and assume that the result is true for $n$.
+Let $f,g \in \mathcal{A}$, $\lambda >0$, and let